kiralyb/MS_mod_tSC/README.md

 ## Installation

-Move the .m files on your MATLAB path (Should take around a few seconds).
+Move the .m files on your MATLAB path (should take around a few seconds).
 No further installation is needed.

 ## Dependencies